Northern Rally Sprint Series Rules – 2019

 Co Drivers Championship:

-This was introduced last season and due to its popularity & support from “Suspension Tech” it will be running again.
+This was introduced a couple of season’s ago and due to its popularity & support from “Suspension Tech” it will be running again.
 All co drivers must register and pay the registration fee as per registration form to gain points.